 While steel and concrete materials release their embodied carbon during manufacturing, CLT’s wood fibers store embodied carbon through the lifecycle of the building.
 “You get into mass timber, you’re looking at serious carbon sequestration,” said Placetailor’s Booth.
 “We knew getting to a larger scale, CLT was the next frontier.”

-201 Hampden is scheduled to begin construction in August 2020 and be completed by Spring 2021.
+201 Hampden is scheduled to begin construction in spring 2021.